T’ai Chi Classes

 We teach the traditional Yang-style T’ai Chi form.
 The form is divided into three distinct sections.
 Each section builds on the previous section but can be practiced separately, giving the student maximum flexibility in creating a personal practice that fits their schedule.
 Our goal is to have a student finish a Solo Form class feeling calm, relaxed, and centered.
 Our mission is to assist and encourage a student to begin the journey of T’ai Chi as a lifelong practice.
 With its many health benefits, deep cultural and philosophical heritage, and the joy of solo, partner, and community practice, T’ai Chi is an art form that provides vitality and wellbeing for a lifetime.

-T’ai Chi 43 Postures Form
+T’ai Chi Symmetries

-The T’ai Chi Solo Form movements have a dual function of providing health benefits as well as a functional martial arts application.
-Once the Solo Form is learned, a student may begin to learn the T’ai Chi 43 Postures form.
-This two-person form, created by Paul Abdella, teaches a martial arts application for the postures in the Solo Form in the order they appear in the Solo Form sequence.
-The 43 Postures Form develops sensitivity in the body to external forces generated by a partner, highlights martial applications, and deepens the understanding and experience of the Solo Form.
+The T’ai Chi Solo Form provides numerous health benefits when practiced regularly.
+In addition, all of the movements in the Solo Form have functional martial arts applications.
+The T’ai Chi Symmetries are short, two-person forms created by Paul Abdella.
+The Symmetries teach a martial arts application for the postures in the Solo Form in the order in which they appear in the Solo Form sequence.
+They are performed in a relaxed and flowing way that develops sensitivity in the body to the external forces generated by a partner.
+Once a student has learned the Solo Form, they may begin to learn the T’ai Chi Symmetries forms.
+The practice develops an understanding of the martial applications contained in the Solo Form and deepens the understanding and experience of the Solo Form itself.

-Pushing Hands (Not Currently Being Offered)
+Pushing Hands

 Weapons